Paul Mason (journalist): Early left-wing politics

+Labour Party support

 In June 2016, Mason supported Labour Party leader Jeremy Corbyn after mass resignations from his cabinet and a leadership challenge.
 He wrote in The Guardian: "But one thing I do know: Corbyn is incapable of lying to the British people; he is inured to elite politics; he didn't spend his entire life in a Machiavellian project to gain power and an invitation to Oleg Deripaska's yacht.
 That's why I voted for him and will do so again if you trigger a leadership vote."